-10. Peter Sellers as President Merkin Muffley in Dr Strangelove
+10. The simpering President Merkin Muffley (Peter Sellers) in Dr Strangelove

 In the film, Sellers also plays RAF Captain Mandrake as well as the title character, a former Nazi scientist.
 Columbia pictures financed the picture on the condition that Sellers played multiple characters, as he did in Stanley Kubrick’s Lolita and the 1959 comedy The Mouse That Roared.

-11. Terry Crews as President Dwayne Elizondo Mountain Dew Herbert Camacho in Idiocracy
+11. The Brawndo-drinking President Dwayne Elizondo Mountain Dew Herbert Camacho (Terry Crews) in Idiocracy